Karma to the Rescue

 Imagine playing a video game, then playing the same game over again as the “bad guy.”
 Who is the bad guy now?
 Karma describes this role reversal.
 To borrow a phrase, karma’s a switch.
 Of course, these two perspectives don’t happen sequentially but rather, simultaneously.
 That’s where karma can get confusing.
 Still, it’s not hard to explain.

 If I’m slicing vegetables and I cut my finger, the whole body suffers.
 If someone shoots a bunch of school kids, the whole student body suffers.
 What if your two arms forgot they were part of the same body and instead, thought they were mortal enemies?
-The whole point of karma is to realize that you aren’t just living one lifetime.
+The whole point of karma is to realize that you aren’t just someone living a lifetime.
 You are The One living every lifetime.

 Karma says that if I shoot someone, I will experience being shot: as the other person.
 If I give you a present, I experience receiving the gift: as you.
 This is what it means to say that you experience the effects of your actions in “another lifetime.”
 Like I said, that other lifetime is not subsequent, it’s simultaneous.
 Both lives are part of one Being’s experience, the one universe we call “God.”